n-laoutaris/n-laoutaris/README.md

 ### Robotics - Automation - IoT

-- [Arduino & ESP32](https://github.com/n-laoutaris/robotics-automation-IoT): A work in progress to document my microcontroller-powered prototypes and the sketches they run.
+- [Arduino & ESP32 scrapyard](https://github.com/n-laoutaris/robotics-automation-IoT): A work in progress to document the rest of my microcontroller-powered prototypes and the sketches they run.

 ### Game Design